peterpolner/ST-Study/README.md

 - [Workbook](https://kmcssz.org/wp-content/uploads/2021/04/MIST-munkafuzet-igy-ment-nyomdaba.pdf)

 *Answers for this are not proven to be correct, but based upon material(s).
 Only intended to be used as a study tool.*
+## Usage Directions
+1. Download Anki for [Desktop](https://apps.ankiweb.net/).
+No Ankiweb account required.
+2. Download and import .apkg files into software.
+3. Start Studying flashcards
+   1. For optimal learning use the Anki interface (using shortcut keys to show learning).
+However this can bury the cards in review for a while, reset using the ``Ctr+Alt+N`` shortcut along with the ``Browse`` Menu.

 ## Collection Status
 ### In Progress
 - [Földrajz: Térkép](https://github.com/peterpolner/ST-Study/blob/main/ST%20Magyars%C3%A1gismeret%20(F%C3%B6ldrajz-T%C3%A9rk%C3%A9p).apkg)